wickwirew/Converter/README.md

 ![Converter](https://github.com/wickwirew/Converter/blob/master/Resources/Converter.png)

 ## Converter
-Converter is an automatic convetion based object mapper similar to [AutoMapper](https://github.com/AutoMapper/AutoMapper) for Swift.
+Converter is an automatic convention based object mapper similar to [AutoMapper](https://github.com/AutoMapper/AutoMapper) for Swift.

 ## Why?
 There comes time where you have two models, with similar properties, that follow the same naming standard.
 Whether it's a domain model for your persistance layer, a DTO for an API request, or just a slimmed down version.
 Mapping the object between types usually results in a lot of boiler plate code manually mapping each property.
 Converter takes the hassle away and does it automatically base off the naming convention.